-Over the years I've been asked many questions about the idea of a basic income guarantee.
-Some are asked far more than others, and so I've made a point of writing various articles and blog posts to answer many of these questions.
-Whatever question you may have about basic income, please look below and see if there's a link for . . .
+Over the years I've been asked many questions about the idea of an unconditional universal basic income guarantee.
+Some questions are asked far more than others, and so I've made a point of writing various articles to answer many of these questions.
+Whatever question you may have about UBI, please

 The enhanced child tax credit whose monthly cash payments of $250 to $300 per kid cut child poverty by a third, did not reduce employment, did not contribute to inflation, but did increase entrepreneurship, and did decrease drug use, and did decrease the number of parents selling their plasma to

 Depending on where you live, and when you read this, you may have noticed that baby formula is the latest thing for your local grocery store to be entirely out of.
 You may have also noticed a lot of blame being thrown around in the usual partisan ways from immigrants